nveshaan/nveshaan.github.io/content/about/index.md

 Over time, I have studied and built many projects around AI, but my primary interest lies in,
 {{< typeit breakLines=false loop=true lifeLike=true >}}
 mechanistic interpretability.
-deep reinforcement learning.
+representation learning.
 diffusion and flow matching.
-decision making under uncertainity. control systems.
+decision making under uncertainity.
 {{< /typeit >}}

-Until now, I have worked on improving human-computer interfaces and autonomous navigation systems.
-I am now learning about the implications of deep learning in medicine such as drug discovery and medical imaging.
-I also enjoy experimenting reinforcement learning in multi-agent settings in hopes of seeing emergent behaviour.
+Until now, I have worked on improving offroad navigation systems.
+I am now learning about the implications of deep learning in medicine such as drug discovery and gene expressions.
+I also enjoy experimenting reinforcement learning against classical control theory.

 > *“I believe there is no more important application for AI than helping to improve human health.”* - Demis Hassabis